AAL-007/Carbon_Emissions_Prediction_AICTE_2025/README.md

 <br>
 ● Week 3.ipynb: Machine Learning Model Training (Random Forest) and Prediction.

-🌱 Environmental Impact & Green Tech Alignment
+🌱 Environmental Impact & Green Tech Alignment:
 <br>
 This project isn't just about code; it's about making a difference.
 By accurately predicting CO2 emissions, we can: